amorawskanew/MilestoneProject3-Anna/README.md

 - An image for "Honey Special Cocktail" from my DB doesn't always download, but it can be removed or replaced with another one.
 I just like it so much that I decided to keep it anyway, at least for some time.
 - The word cocktail was misspelled at the beginning of my app development process and I didn't see it until my mentor pointed it out to me during our last project session.
 I did some corrections on the site where it is visible for the user, but I kept the misspelled version as variable name  spelled - coctail-  without "k"
 Excentric is also not the word I wanted to use (I meant Eccentric), but this word at least exists, so I didn't do any changes.
+- Footer- Div is not allowed as a child element of span. (https://validator.w3.org/nu/#textarea).
+I might keep this bug, but to be hornest it makes my footer look exactly the way I wanted.

 ## DEPLOYMENT